Where are you located and how do I get to First UMC of Jupiter-Tequesta?

 What should I expect on a Sunday morning?

 Come to church expecting a warm welcome from our church family.
-Stop by the Welcome Center located in the Narthex (church lobby) as you enter.
-This area provides you with all types of information for different ministries, sign-up sheets for events, service cards, and name tags.
-Although it’s not necessary, feel free to grab a name tag from the bin, just right off the name tag board and fill it out.
+Stop by the Connect Table located in the Narthex/Lobby area as you enter.
+This area provides you with all types of information for different ministries, sign-up sheets for events, and service cards.

 If you have babies, children or youth, we invite you to go as a family into worship or they may join other children and youth in their perspective areas (Nursery, Children’s Room or Youth Room are all located in the Fellowship Hall) for a fun time designed specifically for them.

-Stop by the tables in Fellowship Hall and grab a hot cup of coffee before and after the services and don’t forget to fill your belly with a yummy doughnut, pastry or croissant.
+Stop by the Coffee table and grab a hot cup of coffee before and after the services and don’t forget to fill your belly with a yummy doughnut, pastry or croissant.

-Expect to be greeted by an usher as you enter the sanctuary and receive a bulletin.
+Expect to be greeted by an usher as you enter the sanctuary.
 Find a pew where you would like to enjoy the worship.
-Browse the bulletin to find an order of worship so you know what’s coming next or you can follow along on the large TV screen up front.
-While you wait for the service to begin, browse the bulletin, which is full of information and upcoming events.
-Once the service begins there will be a meet and greet time to stand up and shake others hands.
+While you wait for worship to begin, announcements and important information will be up front on the large screen.
+Once the service begins there will be a meet and greet time to stand up, wave, and/or shake others hands.
 This is a great time to experience the warmth and hospitality of our congregation.
-Please make sure you fill out a welcome card in the pew.
+Please make sure you use your phone app on your camera to complete the Connect Card.
 This helps us get to know you a little better and lets us know that you are here to worship with us.

 Sit and listen with an expectant heart knowing that God is doing amazing things in your life as well as the life of the church for our surrounding community and beyond.